aiman-al-masoud/psittacus/README.md

 * Lessons can be taken fully offline, once downloaded/sideloaded.
 * Support for audio playback of sentences.
 * Support for hover-over-the-word definitions.
+* Support for spaced repetition strategies and automatic lesson scheduling.

 ## Link to Web-App